 Subsequently, a "technical training" project was implemented.
-In fact, the Bank includes many areas of specialisation, from traditional banking activities to Factoring and Collection: as it is important that all those working at the Bank are aware of all the internal activities and responsibilities.
+In fact, the Group includes many areas of specialisation, from traditional banking activities to Factoring and Collection: therefore, it is important that all those working in the Group are aware of the main internal activities and responsibilities that characterise the Group.
 A committee composed of HR, Compliance, Legal and Organisation developed the project.
 Ten technical training modules were created (Legal aspects of Factoring, Risk management, Credit management, Origination of Factoring, Collection, General Regulation, MiFID, Anti-money laundering, Privacy, Compliance).
 The project, launched in 2012, saw more than 40 training sessions held, with 583 participants.

 A "workplace safety" training plan was also developed.
 Sixteen training sessions on the subject were organised in the year, which involve all the Bank's personnel.

 In consideration of the growing number of young people hired on a "traineeship" contract, 4 training modules were created linked to this particular contract type (Labour Law, Company Organisation, Communication and Marketing and the use of company electronic tools) which enriched the individual training plans of every single trainee; a total of 16 training plans of this type were managed during the year.